ISISComputingGroup/ibex_developers_manual/Reflectometry-Composite-Driving-Layer.md

 ### Engineering Offset

 Engineering offsets correct the value sent to a PV because of inaccuracies in the engineering.
 For instance, if we set theta to 0.3 we will be setting the height of the jaw so that the jaws centre is in the middle of the beam.
-However, because of the inaccuracies in the height stage, we need to add a correction to the geometry of 0.1mm.
+However, because of needing to tilt the jaws and the centre of roation not being in the middle of the jaws, we need to add a correction to the geometry of 0.1mm.
 The best place to do this is at the point at which the value is sent to the driver.
 The form of the corrections can multiple but we will start by catering for:

 1. pure function based on the value and values of other components
 1. an interpolated table based on a set point